 Overview of the NSG Portal:

 NSG can be accessed through a simple web portal or programmatically using RESTful services.
-The NSG provides an administratively and technologically streamlined environment for uploading models, specifying HPC job parameters, querying running job status, receiving job completion notices, and storing and retrieving output data.
-The NSG transparently distributes user's jobs to appropriate XSEDE HPC resources.
+NSG provides an administratively and technologically streamlined environment for uploading models, specifying HPC job parameters, querying running job status, receiving job completion notices, and storing and retrieving output data.
+NSG transparently distributes user's jobs to appropriate XSEDE resources.

 The NSG team collaborates with developers of neural simulation tools, data processing software, pipeline etc. to optimally install, test, and benchmark these applications on compute resources, and allow developers to test new versions before they are released.
 In recent years the neurosciece community has been pushing NSG to become a platform for dissemination of new modeling tools and data procssing pipelines being developed by neuroscientists.

 NSG provides transformative impact by enabling access by members of the neuroscience community to primarily HPC resources for research and education.
 NSG enables students and researchers, who lack access to large scale compute resources and are thus at a significant disadvantage compared to very few who have it, by removing the barriers for progress for many including historically underrepresented groups.

 Computational modeling and data processing offer opportunities for students and researchers at institutions with limited resources for wet lab or experimental infrastructure to participate in leading edge science.
 Projects such as this, which facilitate access to large scale compute resources, democratize participation in science by mitigating the financial barriers to research infrastructure.